 What is a partnership tax return?
-By now, we’ve answered that question.
+Hopefully, we’ve now answered that question for you.
 But there are still methods you can use to make it more convenient.

-GoSimpleTax allow each partner to precisely track their earnings in real-time, complete all the related forms based on the information you provide, and submit your Self Assessment directly to HMRC.
+GoSimpleTax allows each partner to precisely track their earnings in real time, complete all the related forms based on the information you provide and submit your Self Assessment tax return directly to HMRC.